 Hurricanes in the Gulf move bottom structure and sand on the Ocean Floor

 Fishing spots gone missing in the Gulf.
+Major Hurricanes such as Hurricane Irma and Hurricane Michael have a massive impact on our oceans and bays.
 Are your favorite fishing spots or bottom structure missing?
-Fishing spots, structure, hard bottom, natural bottom and limestone ledges get covered with sand or moved thanks to Hurricane Irma, and others to be fair.
-They were there for sure, you caught fish on them, now they’re gone after the storm.
+Fishing spots, structure, hard bottom, natural bottom and limestone ledges get covered with sand, and wrecks get destroyed or moved thanks to Hurricane Irma, Micheal and others as well to be fair.
+Those fishing spots were there for sure, you caught fish on them, last month.. now they’re gone after the storm has passed.
 If you think you’re missing fishing spots after a storm, you’re not crazy, quite a few of ours are missing as well, but many have started to “show up” again.
 Here’s why your fishing spots have gone missing, read on..

 Although bottom structure and other types of fishing spots on the Gulf of Mexico’s ocean floor may be scattered, moved or broken to pieces, most small ledges and hard bottom areas are simply covered with sand and will uncover again.
 As mentioned, many of our bottom fishing spots were missing but as of Summer 2018 most have returned to normal with the exception of a few wrecks that were misplaced by Hurricane Irma.
 This is called “sanding” and it happens in the Gulf (and other places) when Hurricanes sweep through an area and move sand across the ocean floor or sea bed.
 In addition to sanding, large and older weak structures like old wrecks can be destroyed during a Hurricane or roll across the sea bed and relocate, but usually broken up during the ride.
 It varies depending on depth of the structure and the length of time the Hurricane lingered in that area.
 All of which is a wild card as with most things associated with mother nature.